VerKnowSys/sofin/README.markdown

 * Create a list called "databases", with definitions: "postgresql" and "mysql", and install it with Sofin:
     `cd Sofin`
     `echo "postgresql\nmysql" > lists/databases`
-    run `sofin-make-defs` to create a snapshot and upload it to Your remote respository. run `sofin install databases`
+    run `./sofin-make-defs` to create a snapshot and upload it to Your remote respository. run `sofin install databases`